SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 cf delete <app name>
 ```

-Depending on the app, you might get a few prompts.
+You will be prompted to confirm the deletion and, depending on the app, you might get a few additional prompts.

 TODO: see what prompts might happen